Baqend/guide/src/index.md

 });
 ```

 A depth value of `1` loads the entity and one additional level of references.
-This affects references in collection
+This also includes references in
-and embedded objects.
+collections and embedded objects.
 ```js
 DB.Todo.load('7b2c...', {depth: 1}).then(function(firstTodo) {
   console.log(firstTodo.doNext.name); //'My second Todo'